department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/effective-date.md

 **or**
 -	The date you first got your illness or injury (also known as the date your entitlement arose)

-If we get your claim within 1 year of the day you left active service, the effective date can be as early as the day following separation.
+If we get your claim within one year of the day you left active service, the effective date can be as early as the day following separation.

 **Example 1**<br>
 Shaun is a Veteran who ended his active service on September 30, 2013, with a hearing disability.
 He filed a claim for his hearing problem more than a year later.